shea08/shea08.github.io/street.md

-<i> This project initially began on Saturday, June 22nd 2019 </i>

-<b> Google Street View Project </b>
+<b> Ben's 360 Photography (Google Street View Project) </b>

 This is a new hobby of mine.
 I enjoy photography and this is a way that I can contribute to Google Maps and the street view, an application that I have used extensively in traveling and exploring.
-I have met my goal of accumulating fifty 360 degree photos of the Minot area.
+I have published 120+ 360 degree photos of the Minot area.
 I am considered a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
 I am currently available to be hired for outdoor 360 photos.
+I can publish to Google Street View and link to your Google Business listing.

 * * *

-Check out my <a href="shea08.github.io/tinyplanet">Tiny Planet</a> page where I take some of the more artistic 360 panoramas and turn them into a tiny planet.

 Here is an example of a virtual tour that I made:

 <iframe src="https://assets.veervr.tv/@veervr/blink/v0.12.2/embed/index.html?ixId=aPZBAAUVOF2lDg1AvyUlTWKSFrE&lang=en&utm_medium=embed" frameborder="0"    allowfullscreen="true" width="560" height="315"></iframe>

-Here is a recent outdoor example of my work using a tripod:
+Here is a recent outdoor example of my work on North Hill:

 <a href="https://goo.gl/maps/hZGn5DrHCoN7YQQ68"> Broadway Bridge over Highway-83 </a>